No permit parking on the 11th Street level until 2pm.

 - You must purchase a parking permit from the University Parking Office and have Eckstein Hall parking privileges added to your MUID to be eligible for parking on the Eckstein Hall parking levels.

 - Eckstein Hall parking levels fill quickly.
 Arrive on campus with the expectation that you will park in your assigned lot on campus and walk to Eckstein Hall.
 This guarantees a timely arrival for classes.

-The Gesu Church surface parking lot is NOT a Marquette Law School parking lot – if you are caught parking there, please be prepared to receive a ticket and possibly lose your Eckstein Hall parking privileges.
+- Church of the Gesu surface parking lot is NOT a Marquette Law School parking lot.
+If you park there at any time (day or night), you will be ticketed and possibly lose your Eckstein Hall parking privileges.

 - When entering the Eckstein Hall parking garage, do not pull a ticket unless you intend to pay for visitor parking.
 The only reason to pull a ticket is because your MUID is not working, cars have lined up behind you, and you cannot back up.
 In that case, pull the ticket, leave immediately by putting the ticket in the exit gate ticket machine, and go to your assigned lot.
 You have a seven-minute grace period to exit with the ticket you just pulled; after that you must pay the $30 parking fee.
 Your parking ticket will not be validated if you are in the lot more than seven minutes.

 - Please note that if your MUID does not work for parking, you will need to park in your assigned lot until the issue with your card can be resolved.
 You can email Parking Services directly to have your MUID fixed (supply your name, MUID number, and the type of parking you purchased for the semester), or you can report your issue to office 244B.